 ARPANSA does not make any attempt to identify individuals except where authorised or required by law.

 ARPANSA conducts various radiation surveys and studies such as a survey of power frequency magnetic fields in randomly selected homes in metropolitan Melbourne and a survey of Radon in Homes in Western Australia.
 The personal information collected as part of these surveys may include names, addresses, and perceptions about health effects.

 ARPANSA also carried out a Maralinga Veterans Dosimetry study which measured the occupational exposure of workers in the Maralinga region following nuclear testing.
-The personal information collected as part of this study included addresses, contact details, dates of birth, gender, radiation dose, medical information, names of relatives and employment information.
+The personal information collected as part of this study included addresses, contact details, dates of birth, sex, radiation dose, medical information, names of relatives and employment information.

 Collecting sensitive information